 Course Description: Cave 1

 Cave 1 is the most intense course that I teach because it takes the open water diver with some technical diving background and introduces them to the concepts and techniques used in cave diving.
 The skills we will focus on include introduction to the cave environment, buoyancy control and fin techniques in order to not disturb silt, team concepts and team awareness, working with a reel, and stress management.
 This course must be taken in either side-mount or doubles, single tank diving is not allowed in Cave 1.

-Advanced Nitrox/Decompression Procedures is a course that exposes divers to decompression methods and techniques.
-Graduates of this course are allowed to use oxygen rich mixtures up to 100% in order to conduct decompression dives.
+Advanced Nitrox/Decompression Procedures with Helitrox is a course that exposes divers to decompression methods and techniques.
+Graduates of this course are allowed to use oxygen rich mixtures up to 100% in order to conduct decompression dives and helium mixtures to off-set narcosis.
 This course is taught completely in open-water locations, typically Blue Grotto, Troy Springs, and Hudson Grotto.

 During the course you will work with decompression cylinders and stage bottles, lift bags and/or surface marker buoys, and other equipment.
 The typical schedule includes one full day of lecture followed by three full days of diving.
 The last day of diving will include two decompression dives at depths of approximately 130′.

 Please note: Because of the risk of injury from either breathing oxygen rich gases deeper than their MOD, or decompression illness due to violating a physiological ceiling, I place heavy emphasis on proper buoyancy control and trim in this course.
 Because at least one of our decompression dives will be while simulating a “blue water” environment without any natural references, if you are unable to demonstrate proper buoyancy control by the third day, you will not be allowed to participate in the decompression dives.

 Pre-reqs to enroll in this course are either Intro to Cave OR Intro to Tech and a phone consultation.

 About my diving and teaching background